BlackEdder/BlackEdder.github.io/_posts/2014-12-02-multiple-viewpoint-dimensions.md

 ## Further additions to the model

-I still want to add both parties that can change their viewpoint over time and the possible for new political parties to appear to the model.
+I still want to add two things before I consider the model complete.
+First, parties that can change their viewpoint over time in response to the will of the voters.
+Second, the possibility for new political parties to appear in the model.
 I think both of those are very important features of a realistic model.
 After that I can spend one or more posts on looking at the results in more detail.